Pete-Nime/Data-Modeling-with-Apache-Cassandra/README.md

 ## Introductions

 The Sparkigy music app company request help with to analyse the the trend of users on their app.
-Since the consumer increase in listening to their favorite songs and adability to the music app.
+Since the consumer increase in listening to their favorite songs and adapt to the music app.
 They want a data engineer to extract the uses information stored on the csv_file format on the user activity.
 Thus the number of users are also incread since the last time when useer information were stored on PostgreSQL database.
-Now the data engineer will apply Apachi Cassandra to retrieve data on the csv_file format.
+Now the data engineer will apply Apachi Cassandra to retrieve data on the csv_file format to provide consisten and durability.
 This will help sparkify analyst to employ query of the set data for the desire output to meet their business objectives.